 Origin Considerations

 Each file that is delivered via broadband has the usual absolute URL associated with it.
 Each file that is delivered via broadcast has a relative URL reference associated with it, signaled in the broadcast, and it also has one or more Application Context Identifiers associated with it, signaled in the broadcast.
-As specified below, receivers assign to each broadcast file a prefix that converts the relative URL reference to one or more absolute URLs, taking its Application Context Identifier(s) into account.
+As specified below, receivers assign to each broadcast file a Base URI that converts the relative URL reference to one or more absolute URLs, taking its Application Context Identifier(s) into account.

 An Application Context Identifier is a unique URI that determines which resources are provided to an associated Broadcaster Application by the Receiver.
-[3]An Application Context Identifier may be associated with many Broadcaster Applications however each Broadcaster Application shall be associated with a single Application Context Identifier.
+The Application Context Identifier to be bound to the Broadcaster Application is signaled in the HELD [3].
+An Application Context Identifier may be associated with many Broadcaster Applications however each Broadcaster Application shall be associated with a single Application Context Identifier.
 Each Application Context Identifier forms a unique conceptual environment in which the receiver is expected to comingle resources for use by the associated Broadcaster Applications.
-The syntax of the Application Context Identifier is specified in the HELD [4].
+This unique conceptual environment is referred to herein as the Application Context Cache.

 The origin of a web resource is defined in RFC 6454 [14].
-The algorithm used by an ATSC 3.0 receiver to generate the portion of a URI that determines the origin of a broadcast file is an implementation detail and is out of scope of this specification except that the portion of the URI shall conform to the restrictions specified below.
+The algorithm used by an ATSC 3.0 receiver to generate the portion of a URI that determines the origin of a broadcast file shall conform to the restrictions specified below.
 Note that a resource from a broadband source has an origin defined by the web server hosting the resource.

-The URI provided by the receiver shall have the following form for any resource within an Application Context Identifier environment:
+The URI provided by the receiver shall have the following form for any resource within an Application Context Cache:

-<prefix>/<pathToResource>
+<baseURI>/<pathToResource>

 where:

-<prefix> is defined as <scheme>://<authority>[/<pathPrefix>]
+<baseURI> is defined as <scheme>://<authority>[/<pathPrefix>]

 <scheme> and <authority> are standard URI elements as defined in RFC 3986 [16],